AmplitudeGravity/Multi-variable-Residue/README.md

 MultiResidue[f, {h1, h2,..., hr}, {z1,z2,..., zr}]
 ```

 More examples is included in the mathematica code.
 A julia package is still in development.
-This need to use CAS in julia, like [SymEngine.jl](https://github.com/symengine/SymEngine.jl)
+This need to use CAS in julia, e.g.  [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl) and/or  [SymEngine](https://github.com/symengine/SymEngine.jl).

 For general in-homogeneous polynomial function, it is easy to transform to the homogeneous cases by a trick using the global residue theorem.
 For more details and citations, please
 see and cite the origine papers [arxiv 1609.07621](https://arxiv.org/pdf/1609.07621.pdf) and [arxiv 1709.08503](https://arxiv.org/pdf/1709.08503.pdf).